 You can consider using arrays when you work with a collection of similar data and when you perform repetitive computations.
 Arrays are ideal for storing data you collect from waveforms, graphs, data generated in loops or data collected from multiple sensors.
 LabVIEW like other conventional structured languages uses arrays and data structures (data structures include clusters and type definitions) for this purpose.

-In LabVIEW arrays group data elements of the same type.
+In LABVIEW arrays group data elements of the same type.
 They are analogous to arrays in traditional languages.
 An array consists of elements and dimensions.
 Elements are the data that make up an array.
-A dimension is the length, height or depth of an array.
-An array can have one or more dimensions and as many as (231) – 1 elements per dimension, memory permitting.
+A dimension is the length, height, or depth of an array.
+An array can have one or more dimensions and as many as (231) – 1 element per dimension, memory permitting.